plivo/phone-ivr-python/README.md

 1. Clone the source files from github.
 Type the below command in your console.

         git clone https://github.com/plivo/phone-ivr-python.git

+    Note: If you don’t already have pip installed, you'll want to follow this [guide](http://www.pip-installer.org/en/latest/installing.html).

 2. Run the app locally.
 In your console, navigate to the folder `phone-ivr-python` and run the app,